 A possible starting point, related to the 2nd VerifyThis Long-term Challenge, would be to build a Why3 model for some data structures defined in memcached and investigate how properties established on the model can be reflected back on the actual implementation.

 - knowledge of formal methods

 - knowledge of functional programming

 Duration: 4-6 months

 Location: CEA Nano-INNOV, Paris-Saclay Campus, France

-- CEA buses in Paris region and 75% refund of transit pass
+- CEA shuttle services in Paris region and 75% subsidy on regional transport pass (Navigo)

 If you are interested in this internship, please send to the contact persons an application containing: - your resume; - a cover letter indicating how your curriculum and experience match the qualifications expected and how you would plan to contribute to the project; - your bachelor and master 1 transcripts; - the contact details of two persons (at least one academic) who can be contacted to provide references.